LarsGKodehode/space-tourism/README.md

 ### Tool Stack

-- ViteJS
+- <u>ViteJS:</u><br/>

+  Choose Vite over Create-React-App due to it being far more minimalistic, faster and providing a higher degree of flexibility in configuration.
+Pondered starting from scratch with ESBuild but the amount of up front configuration was considered enough for learning.

-- Prettier
+- <u>Prettier:</u><br/>

+  Consistent formatting.

-- ESLint
+- <u>ESLint:</u><br/>

+  Only using ESLint for correctness checking, no style enforcments.

-- Jest
+- <u>Vitest:</u><br/>

+  Vitest was chosen over Jest for greater compatability towards ViteJS.

-- PlayBook
+- <u>GitHub Actions</u><br/>

+  Small steps for learing CI/CD